Click here for the updated QR Code handout for quick access to this page.

-Connecticut Emergency Food Resources: Click here to learn more about available assistance programs like WIC, FMNP, SNAP, Summer Meals and much more.
+Connecticut Emergency Food Resources: Click here to learn more about available assistance programs like WIC, FMNP, SNAP and much more.

 SNAP Ed Resources: Our friends at the University of St. Joseph/SNAP Ed continue to create new resource videos.
 Check out their Facebook page for more details and share them with others!

 UConn Department of Extension Recipes: The UConn Department of Extension has compiled a list of recipe ideas for the items included in the USDA Food Boxes being distributed around the state.
 Click here for the list that is available in English and Spanish.
 Be sure to click on each link to view the individual recipes.